SAP/ui5-webcomponents-react/packages/ui5-webcomponents-react-seed/README.md

 - Information Dialog. -->

-## From a Hook point of view, it inclues:
+## From a Hook point of view, it includes:

 - `useActions`: Which wraps the redux action.